kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/openapi-codegen.md

     ```groovy
     configOptions = mapOf(
         "mode" to "kotlin-client",
+        "clientConfigPrefix" to "httpClient.petV3",
-        "additionalContractAnnotations" to """{
+        "extensions" to """
+            {
-              "*": [
+              "*": {
+                "additionalMethodAnnotations": "@io.koraframework.example.CommonAnnotation"
+              },
-                { "annotation": "ru.tinkoff.example.CommonAnnotation" }
+              "tags": {
-              ],
-              "pet": [
-                { "annotation": "ru.tinkoff.example.PetAnnotation" }
+                "pet": {
-              ]
+                  "additionalMethodAnnotations": ["@io.koraframework.example.PetAnnotation"]
                 }
+              }
+            }
             """
     )
     ```

+Model and enum annotations use `additionalModelTypeAnnotations`, `additionalEnumTypeAnnotations`, or `additionalTypeAnnotations` for both, and are only read from the `*` section because a generated model is not bound to a single operation.

 ### Interceptors { #interceptors }

-Generated clients annotated with `@HttpClient` can also be annotated with [interceptors](http-client.md#interceptors).
+Generated client methods can be annotated with [interceptors](http-client.md#interceptors) through `extensions`.
-The value is a `JSON` object where the key is an API tag from the contract and the value is an array of objects with `type` and `tag` fields.
-Both fields can be specified together, or only one of them can be specified:
+`interceptorType` sets the implementation class and `interceptorTag` sets the tags.
+Both may be used together, or only one of them:

-- `type` - implementation class of a concrete interceptor
+- only `interceptorType` — `@InterceptWith(MyInterceptor.class)`
+- only `interceptorTag` — `@InterceptWith(value = HttpClientInterceptor.class, tag = MyTag.class)`, so the instance is picked from the graph by tag
+- both — `@InterceptWith(value = MyInterceptor.class, tag = MyTag.class)`

-- `tag` - interceptor tags, either a string or an array of strings
+`interceptorTag` accepts a single class name or an array of class names; an array produces one `@InterceptWith` per tag.

-Set `configOptions.interceptors`:

 ===! ":fontawesome-brands-java: `Java`"

     ```groovy
     configOptions = [
         mode: "java-client",
+        clientConfigPrefix: "httpClient.petV3",
-        interceptors: """
+        extensions: """
             {
-                  "*": [
+              "*": {
+                "interceptorTag": "io.koraframework.example.MyTag"
+              },
+              "tags": {
+                "pet": {
+                  "interceptorType": "io.koraframework.example.MyInterceptor"
+                },
-                    {
+                "shop": {
-                      "tag": "ru.tinkoff.example.MyTag"
+                  "interceptorType": "io.koraframework.example.MyInterceptor",
+                  "interceptorTag": ["io.koraframework.example.MyTag"]
                 }
-                  ],
-                  "pet": [
-                    {
-                      "type": "ru.tinkoff.example.MyInterceptor"
               }
-                  ],
-                  "shop": [
-                    {
-                      "type": "ru.tinkoff.example.MyInterceptor",
-                      "tag": "ru.tinkoff.example.MyTag"
-                    }
-                  ]
             }
             """
     ]
     ```